phdenzel/dotfiles/README.md

 * an icon theme: `phd-dark`

-### Bash scripts:
+### Shell scripts:
-Moreover, the repository holds several bash scripts, although they aren't strictly speaking dotfiles.
+Moreover, the repository holds several shell scripts, although they aren't strictly speaking dotfiles.
 Nevertheless, it's quite useful to be able to clone a single repository onto a new machine and run only a handful of commands that install all your settings and libraries at once.
 *Again, go through the files first and make sure you know what they are doing, before installing*.

 * `arch_iso.sh` - downloads the latest iso of the arch installer